SergioEstevao11/FEUP-COMP/README.md

 ### Type Verification

-**The following verifications are implemented in the foldertypeverfification :** (_src/pt/up/fe/comp/analysis/analyser/typeverfification)
+**The following verifications are implemented in the typeverfification folder :** (_src/pt/up/fe/comp/analysis/analyser/typeverfification)

 - _ArrayIndexNotIntCheck_ - In a array access it checks if the index is of type int or not,  if it isn't an error is created AssignmentsCheck - Checks in every assignment if the types match in order for it too be correct